Josh-XT/AGiXT/docs/1-Getting started/Start Script.md

 38. `--uvicorn-workers`: Set the number of Uvicorn workers (default: `10`)
 39. `--agixt-auto-update`: Enable or disable auto-updates (default: `true`)

+Options specific to ezLocalai:

+1. `--with-ezlocalai`: Start AGiXT with ezLocalai integration.
+2. `--ezlocalai-uri`: Set the ezLocalai URI (default: `http://{local_ip}:8091`)
+3. `--default-model`: Set the default language model for ezLocalai (default: `QuantFactory/dolphin-2.9.2-qwen2-7b-GGUF`)
+4. `--vision-model`: Set the vision model for ezLocalai (default: `deepseek-ai/deepseek-vl-1.3b-chat`)
+5. `--llm-max-tokens`: Set the maximum number of tokens for language models (default: `32768`)
+6. `--whisper-model`: Set the Whisper model for speech recognition (default: `base.en`)
+7. `--gpu-layers`: Set the number of GPU layers to use (automatically determined based on available VRAM but can be modified.) (default: `-1` for all)

 For a full list of options with their current values, run:

 ```bash